 3. Credit for prior learning

-You are responsible for withdrawing from courses for which a transfer credit or PLAR is granted.
+If you decide to utilize your approved exemption(s), you are responsible for withdrawing from courses for which a transfer credit or PLAR is granted.
 Failure to do so will result in a failing grade and/or additional fees charged to your record.
 (Section 4.4.1 Program withdrawal process).
 If you fail to pay full fees you are not permitted to register for courses in the following term (Section 4.1 Tuition and fees).
 Regardless of the number of eligible exemptions, you must ensure graduation and residency requirements are met (Section 6.1 Graduation residency requirements).

 3.1 Transfer credit/course exemptions

-Subject to credential, grade and program requirements, acceptance of transfer credits from accredited institutions shall be based on the recognition that, while learning experiences may differ in a variety of ways, their substance may be essentially equivalent in terms of their content and rigour.
-As often as possible, acceptance of transfer credits shall allow for the maximum recognition of previous learning when there is close matching to learning outcomes.
+Transfer credit is the recognition of academic credit between accredited postsecondary institutions.
+Subject to credential, grade and program requirements, acceptance of transfer credits shall be based on the recognition that, while learning experiences may differ in a variety of ways, their substance may be essentially equivalent in terms of their content and rigour.
+As often as possible, acceptance of transfer credits shall allow for the maximum recognition of previous learning.

-If a transfer credit exemption is granted, your record shows the code EX, and no grade is recorded at Georgian College.
+If a transfer credit exemption is granted, your record shows the grade code EX, and no numeric grade is recorded at Georgian College.
 EX grades have no numerical value and are not included in your program/graduation GPA.
 In addition, unsuccessful transfer credit evaluations are not recorded on your record.

 3.1.1 Credit currency limitations